ChanthMiao/ghc-wiki-mirror/shared-libraries/management.md

 >
 >
 > This is very nearly perfect except for one massive problem which makes it no good as a general solution.
 In addition to local assemblies, the dynamic linker looks for assemblies in a global location.
 Then the .exe xml manifest specifies the assembly GUID and it just gets looked up in the global "SxS" assembly area.
 This is great.
 The only problem is you have to be administrator to install assemblies in the global "SxS" location.
-There is no per-user or non-priviledged location.
+There is no per-user or non-privileged location.
 So while this would be ok for global ghc installs, we still have to support installing ghc and other Haskell packages for non-root users.
 >
 >